simpsonlab/createivf/README.md

 * `metadata` which is a tab separated file containing `sample`, band for `region1` and band for `region2`
 * `cytobands` which contains the genomic regions and their corresponding cytogenetic bands

+The cytobands file that is downloaded from the UCSC site requires an additional column to work with the analysis pipeline.
+The script `workflow/scripts/fix_cytoband_file.py` can be used to append the additional column.

 ### Run the workflow
 The basecaller uses `guppy` and a GPU to convert FAST5 files to FASTQ files.
 ```